-• Change engine oil and replace the oil filter.
+- Change engine oil and replace the oil filter.
 The oil should be changed more often when the engine is operated under adverse conditions, such as extended trolling.
-Refer to Changing Engine Oil.

-- Check low-pressure fuel filter for contaminants.
-Replace filter if required.
-Refer to Fuel System. - Remove the propeller and lubricate the propeller shaft.
-Refer to Propeller Replacement. - Inspect the condition of propeller bore sleeve when the propeller is removed.
-Replace the propeller bore sleeve if it is suspected of being worn, loose, or the retention tabs are broken-dealer service.
-Refer to Propeller Bore Sleeve Inspection-If Equipped. - Inspect the thermostat visually for corrosion or a broken spring.
-Verify the thermostat closes completely at room temperature-dealer service. - Check the outboard mounting fasteners that secure the outboard to the boat transom.
+Refer to Changing Engine Oil and Filter. - Check the engine mounted water-separating low-pressure fuel filter for water or contaminants.
+Replace the filter if required.
+Refer to Fuel System. - Check the boat mounted water-separating fuel filter for the presence of water or contaminants.
+Drain the water or replace the filter if required. - Remove the propeller and lubricate the propeller shaft.
+Refer to Propeller Replacement. - Inspect the thermostat visually for corrosion or a broken spring.
+Ensure the thermostat closes completely at room temperature-dealer service. - Check the outboard mounting fasteners that fasten the outboard to the boat transom.
 Tighten the fasteners to the specified torque-dealer service.

-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55.3 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 - 55.3 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90

 - Check corrosion control anodes.
 Check more frequently when used in saltwater.
-Refer to Corrosion Control Anode. - Drain and replace gearcase lubricant.
+Refer to Corrosion Control Anodes. - Drain and replace gearcase lubricant.
 Refer to Gearcase Lubrication. - Inspect battery.
 Refer to Battery Inspection. - Saltwater usage: Remove and inspect spark plugs for corrosion and replace as necessary.
 Apply Anti-Seize Compound only on threads of spark plug prior to installation.
 Refer to Spark Plug Inspection and Replacement.

-Tube Ref No. Description Where Used Part No. 81 Anti-Seize Compound Spark plug threads 92-898101389
+Tube Ref No. Description Where Used Part No. 81 0 Anti-Seize Compound Spark plug threads 92-898101389